vaporif/slack-file-upload-action/README.md

 ### `channel_id`

-Slack channel ID for upload **THIS IS NOT A CHANNEL NAME** you can easily check for channel ID in the browser URL after navigating to channel there
+Slack channel ID for upload

+**THIS IS NOT A CHANNEL NAME**

+Id is included in the url of a channel in web version.

 ### `thread_ts`